PotLock/grantpicks/near/contract/README.md

 pub struct PayoutsChallengeExternal {
     /// Account that made the challenge
     pub challenger_id: AccountId,
+    /// Round ID for which the challenge was made pub round_id: RoundId,
     /// Timestamp when the payout challenge was made pub created_at: TimestampMs,
     /// Reason for the challenge